MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/run-script-host.md

 ## Example scenario 1 - Start a service
-The example scenario below provides information on how you can start a service **sftlist** on a VMM host using the Run Script command.
+The following example scenario provides information on how you can start a service **sftlist** on a VMM host using the Run Script command.

 1. In the VMM console, from the toolbar click  **Host** and select **Run Script Command**.